wp-plugins/wordfence/readme.txt

 1. Wordfence is now activated.
 Go to the scan menu and start your first security scan.
 Scheduled security scanning will also be enabled.
 1. Once your first scan has completed a list of security threats will appear.
 Go through them one by one to secure your site.
 1. Visit the Wordfence options page to enter your email address so that you can receive email security alerts.
-1. Optionally change your security level or click the advanced options link to see individual security scanning and protection options.
+1. Optionally change your security level or adjust the advanced options to set individual security scanning and protection options for your site.
 1. Click the "Live Traffic" menu option to watch your site activity in real-time.
 Situational awareness is an important part of website security.

 To install Wordfence on WordPress Multi-Site installations (support is currently in Beta):